A minimalist two-level foundation for constructive mathematics: The quotient model

-Now, we ready to prove that { \cq}-morphisms correspond to extensional dependent collections.
-Categorically, this can be expressed by saying that the slice category of { \cq\ } over an extensional collection { $(A,=_{A})$} (see \cite{jacobbook} for the definition of slice category) is equivalent to the category of extensional dependent collections on { $(A,=_{A})$}: \begin{prop} The category { $\mbox{\rm \cq}/(A,=_{A})$} is equivalent to { $ Dep_{\cq}(\, (A,=_{A})\, )$}. \end{prop} {\bf Proof.} Given a { \cq}-morphism { $f: (C,=_C)\rightarrow (A,=_{A})$} then the support of the extensional dependent collection associated to it is { }
+Now, we are ready to prove that { \cq}-morphisms correspond to extensional dependent collections.
+Categorically, this can be expressed by saying that the slice category of { \cq\ } over an extensional collection { $(A,=_{A})$} (see \cite{jacobbook} for the definition of slice category) is equivalent to the category of extensional dependent collections on { $(A,=_{A})$}: \begin{prop} The category { $\mbox{\rm \cq}/(A,=_{A})$} is equivalent~\footnote{Equivalence is here formulated as the existence of a dense fullly faithful functor from { $ Dep_{\cq}(\, (A,=_{A})\, )$} to { $\mbox{\rm \cq}/(A,=_{A})$ } unless the axiom of choice is used in the metatheory.} to { $ Dep_{\cq}(\, (A,=_{A})\, )$}. \end{prop} {\bf Proof.} We just describe how to associate an extensional dependent collection to a { \cq}-morphism and conversely.

+Given a { \cq}-morphism { $f: (C,=_C)\rightarrow (A,=_{A})$} then the support of the extensional dependent collection associated with it is { }

 with equality { }

 for { $x\in A$} and { $z,z'\in \Sigma_{y\in C}\, f(y)=_A x$}.
 Then, we define { }

 for { $d\in x_1=_A x_2$}.
 Clearly $\sigma_{x_1}^{x_1}(z)=_{\Sigma f}z$ and also the transitivity property holds.